 - Facilitation of collaborations among molecular chemists, biologists, structural biologists, pharmacologists and clinicians

-- Synthesis of chemopreventive and chemotherapeutic agents: Synthesis of both naturally occurring and synthetic chemicals, including kinase inhibitors such as inhibitors of PI3K/Akt, Rho kinase, sphingosine kinase; topoisomerase-II inhibitors, Ahr receptor agonists, PPAR-d agonists and antagonists, Sirt1 inhibitors and many more.
+- Synthesis of anticancer agents: Synthesis of both naturally occurring and synthetic chemicals, including kinase inhibitors such as inhibitors of PI3K/Akt, Rho kinase, sphingosine kinase; topoisomerase-II inhibitors, Ahr receptor agonists, PPAR-β/δ agonists and antagonists, Sirt1 inhibitors, aldehyde dehydrogenase inhibitors, protein phosphatase A (PPA) activators and other drug-like small molecules.
 The shared resource is also extensively involved in the optimization of lead compounds identified by researchers from screening of chemical libraries.

 - Synthesis of chemical carcinogens and their metabolites: The shared resource conducts synthesis of chemical carcinogens such as polycyclic aromatic hydrocarbons, tobacco-specific nitrosamines, environmental and nutritional carcinogens, their proximate and ultimate metabolites, detoxification products, DNA adducts and biomarkers.
 These compounds are particularly essential for scientists investigating mechanisms of carcinogenesis and chemoprevention.

-- Synthesis of radio- and isotope-labeled compounds: The shared resource has the expertise and facilities to synthesize radioisotope and stable isotope labeled small molecules, including chemopreventive/chemotherapeutic agents and chemical carcinogens.
+- Synthesis of radio- and isotope-labeled compounds: The shared resource has the expertise and facilities to synthesize radioisotope and stable isotope labeled small molecules, including chemopreventive and chemotherapeutic agents and chemical carcinogens.
 These include deuterated analogs used as internal standards and 3H- and 14C-labeled isotopes for quantitative work.

-- Analytical techniques: The shared resource also helps Cancer Institute investigators with development of analytical techniques such as separation of enantiomeric mixtures, PK/PD and metabolism studies.
+- Analytical techniques: The shared resource also helps Cancer Institute investigators with development of analytical techniques required for separation of enantiomeric mixtures, analyses of samples from PK/PD and metabolism studies and many more.

 For details on the Organic Synthesis shared resource, contact: